Sparros/Algorithmic-Trading-Strategy-Project/README.md

 ### B. Comprehensive Feature Engineering

 Once the raw data is ready, a robust set of features is engineered.
-These features are designed to capture different market dynamics—from momentum and trend to volatility and inter-asset relationships—which serve as inputs for the machine learning model.
+These features are designed to capture different market dynamics, from momentum and trend to volatility and inter-asset relationships, which serve as inputs for the machine learning model.

 #### I. Technical & Statistical Indicators